jsit/skltn/README.md

 ## Description ##
 A super bare-bones, unopinionated WordPress blog theme that follows BEM, passes WordPress's theme guidelines, and allows for easy child theming.

+Some notes:

+1. This theme currently only supports single-level header nav (i.e., no sub-menus).

 ### How to Use This Theme ###

 There are a number of ways to use skltn on your WordPress site: